 - Borrowers who are putting down at least 20% of the value of their property can still find lenders who offer a 35-year amortization period which widens your potential cash-flow buffer further.
 Using the example above, a 35-year amortization would lower our borrower’s minimum payment to $1,151 (again, at no additional cost) and expands the cash-flow buffer on this mortgage to $269/month.

 While advising borrowers to take the longest amortization period available to them might make BoC Governor Mark Carney cringe, on the contrary, I think it’s prudent advice for the vast majority of mortgagors who borrow responsibly.
 Structuring a mortgage in this way gives people more flexibility and makes them better able to withstand any future shocks or fluctuations in their income and budget requirements.

 Despite this, maximum amortization periods have repeatedly been cut back by federal Finance Minister Flaherty as part of his changes to the rules for high-ratio mortgage insurance (most recently in July of this year).
 Several lenders have also cut back the maximum amortization periods they offer on conventional loans as well (where borrowers have more than 20% equity in the property), and as such, there is no guarantee that amortization periods beyond 25 years will be available indefinitely.

-Check back next Wednesday when I’ll offer you my second recommended tweak for building your mortgage bunker…David Larock is an independent full-time mortgage agent and industry insider.
+Check back next Wednesday when I’ll offer you my second recommended tweak for building your mortgage bunker…David Larock is an independent full-time mortgage broker and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.